 Total Land Area

 Current adoption of bamboo production is estimated at 33.5 million hectares, based on data from the Food and Agriculture Organization (FAO, 2010).
-The total area determined suitable for bamboo production is 364 million hectares, and is comprised of degraded forest.
+The total area determined suitable for bamboo production is 364 million hectares, and is composed of degraded forest.

 - Scenario 2: Aggressive adoption yields adoption of tree plantation on degraded land bamboo production on 207.83 million hectares of the allocated degraded land area.

-Drawdown’s Agro-Ecological Zone model allocates current and projected adoption of solutions to the planet’s forest, grassland, rainfed cropland, and irrigated cropland areas.
+Project Drawdown’s Agro-Ecological Zone model allocates current and projected adoption of solutions to the planet’s forest, grassland, rainfed cropland, and irrigated cropland areas.
 Adoption of bamboo production was constrained by our higher prioritization of food production and forest restoration.
 Adoption of bamboo production was the fourth-highest priority in degraded forest.

-Total adoption in the Scenario 2 is 207.83 million hectares in 2050, representing 57 percent of the total available land.
-Of this, 174.31 million hectares are adopted from 2020-2050.
+Total adoption in Scenario 2 is 207.83 million hectares in 2050, representing 57 percent of the total available land.
+Of this, 174.31 million hectares are adopted from 2020 to 2050.
 The impact of this scenario is 21.31 gigatons of carbon dioxide-equivalent by 2050.
-Net cost is US$161.94 billion and lifetime operational cost is US$1443.5 billion.
+Net cost is US$161.94 billion, and lifetime operational cost is US$1443.5 billion.
 Lifetime saving in net profit is US$4.3 trillion.

 The rarity of reported soil sequestration rates in the literature is a key limitation.
-Our results would also be made more accurate should life cycle analysis of the full bamboo production value chain become available.
+Our results would also be made more accurate should life-cycle analysis of the full bamboo production value chain become available.

 Current adoption is defined as the amount of functional demand supplied by the solution in the base year of study.
 This study uses 2018 as the base year due to the availability of global adoption data for all Project Drawdown solutions evaluated.

 Determining the total available land for a solution is a two-part process.
-The technical potential is based on the suitability of climate, soils, and slopes, and on degraded or non-degraded status.
-In the second stage, land is allocated using the Drawdown Agro-Ecological Zone model, based on priorities for each class of land.
+The technical potential is based on the suitability of climate, soils, and slopes, and on degraded or nondegraded status.
+In the second stage, land is allocated using the Project Drawdown Agro-Ecological Zone model, based on priorities for each class of land.
 The total land allocated for each solution is capped at the solution’s maximum adoption in the Optimum Scenario.
 Thus, in most cases the total available land is less than the technical potential.

-All monetary values are presented in US2014$.
+All monetary values are presented in 2014 US$.